jbanday808/Enterprise-Threat-Hunting/docs/dynamic-analysis.md

 ---

+### Figure 11

-**Figure 11:** Suricata IDS query used to identify malicious network traffic and intrusion activity during malware execution.
+Suricata IDS query used to identify malicious network traffic and intrusion activity during malware execution.

+### References

+AWS Pricing Calculator User Guide: This guide provides detailed instructions on using the AWS Pricing Calculator to estimate costs for different AWS services.

 ---